lyft/cartography/docs/containers/testing-with-docker.md

 ### Configuration

-Configuration is possible via the `.compose` directory, which is git ignored.
-Environment for cartography is in `.compose/cartography/cartography.env`. neo4j config, logs, etc is located at `.compose/neo4j/...`
+Configuration is possible via the `.compose` directory, which is git ignored. neo4j config, logs, etc is located at `.compose/neo4j/...`

+Configuration for cartography itself should be passed in through environment variables, using the docker-compose format `-e VARIABLE -e VARIABLE`

+AWS credentials can be bind mapped in using volumes.
+TODO: document correct bind mount format for docker-compose run.

 ### Notes